-Hurricane Paloma it will cross for Cuba
+Hurricane Paloma will cross through Cuba

 "History has taught us that we cannot afford to be complacent in hurricane season," Kurt Tibbetts, honorary leader of government business said on Cayman net TV.